Layr-Labs/eigenlayer-docs/docs/eigenlayer/restaking-guides/0-restaking-user-guide/testnet/native-restaking/README.md

 If you wish to withdraw native ETH from an active validator, complete the following steps before proceeding:
-1. Ensure you have [repointed your validator's withdrawal credentials](../create-eigenpod-and-set-withdrawal-credentials/repointing-a-validators-withdrawal-credentials.md) to your EigenPod.
+1. Ensure you have repointed your validator's withdrawal credentials to your EigenPod prior to continuing.
+Please see [Ethereum Launchpad](https://launchpad.ethereum.org/en/withdrawals#enabling-withdrawals) for more information.
 1. Fully exit your validator from the beacon chain.
 You may monitor its activity via beaconcha.in/validator/[validator_index].
 1. Wait for the final beacon chain withdrawal to be deposited to your EigenPod.
 There can be a lag of up to 24 hours to 7 days between the validator appearing as "exited" and the withdrawal amount deposited to EigenPod.
 Please see the "Withdrawals" tab and "Time" column for your validator via beaconcha.in/validator/[validator_index]#withdrawals .